There When you Need Us

-Beginnings counsellors, or trained volunteers in the centre location offices, will link birth parents up with appropriate community resources.
-Beginnings also offers pre natal and post natal classes and parenting support in all locations and “care cupboard” baby supplies in most centers.
+Beginnings counsellors, or trained volunteers in the Care Centre location offices (Guelph and Woodstock), will link parents up with appropriate community resources.
+The Care Centre locations also provide parenting and family support programs, and “care cupboards” that offer baby supplies.

 Yes.
 Beginnings is licensed by the Ministry of Children, Community and Social Services to provide adoption services in Ontario.

 Providing additional resources to support expectant parents around their health and well-being is important.
 Establishing community connections is a vital part of supporting our clients in building a strong support system.
 We work together with our clients to connect them with additional community resources including medical services, public health resources, mental health services, family support programs, and financial services.
 We are grateful for the many partnerships we have with hospitals, local public health services, and child service agencies.